 We rely on third-party suppliers to manufacture all the components of the Genio system to our specifications.
+Our principal suppliers are Medistri SA, Resonetics, VSI Parylene, Reinhardt Microtech GmbH (Cicor), Lust Hybrid, Meko, and S&D Tech SRL.
+The raw materials used by our suppliers are purchased in the open market.
 Outsourcing component manufacturing reduces capital investment and reduces operational expense for us.
 We manage these suppliers with experienced in-house resources and require them to comply with applicable standards and regulations, as well as use quality assurance processes and technology.
 We seek to maintain higher levels of inventory to protect ourselves from supply interruptions.
 We receive all components of the Genio system at our facility in Tel Aviv, Israel where we assemble the final product and package it in our clean room.
 Product distribution is also done from this facility.
 We also operate a manufacturing facility in Belgium and plan to use this facility to further scale-up our manufacturing capacity.

 To date, our primary sources of capital have been private placements and public offerings of our common stock, debt financing agreements, and revenue from the sale of our products.
-Since inception, we have raised equity financing of approximately $\[\le \]$ 165.0 million.
-As of December 31, 2020, we had cash and cash equivalents of $\[\le \]$ 23.3 million, long-term debt of $\[\le \]$ 10.5 million and an accumulated deficit of $\[\le \]$ 60.3 million.
-We have devoted substantially all of our resources to research and development activities related to our Genio system, including clinical and regulatory initiatives to obtain marketing approvals and have more recently begun to build our European commercialization infrastructure.
-During the year ended December 31, 2020, we generated revenue of $\[\le \]$ 69,000 and our net loss was $\[\le \]$ 12.3 million.
+Since inception, we have raised equity financing of approximately €165.0 million.
+As of March 31, 2021, we had cash and cash equivalents of €86.2 million, long-term debt of €10.5 million and an accumulated deficit of €66.0 million.
+We have devoted substantially all of our resources to research and development activities related to our

+Genio system, including clinical and regulatory initiatives to obtain marketing approvals and have more recently begun to build our European commercialization infrastructure.
+During the year ended December 31, 2020, we generated revenue of \notin 69,000 and our net loss was \notin 12.3 million, and during the three months ended March 31, 2021, we generated revenue of \notin 185,000 and our net loss was \notin 5.7 million.
 Following this offering we expect that our general and administrative, research and development, quality assurance and regulatory, clinical, manufacturing, patent fees and related, therapy development and other expenses will continue to increase as we expand our marketing efforts to increase sales of the Genio system, conduct clinical trials, including our pivotal DREAM trial, seek for additional regulatory approvals and clearances and continue to invest in research and development to create product enhancements and enhance our product offering.